-Student Accessibility Services is located on the College of Saint Benedict campus on the second floor of the Academic Services Building.
+Student Accessibility Services' new office location is room 105 of the Henrita Academic Building at the College of St. Benedict.
 Typically our office hours are 8:00 am - 4:30 pm, Monday-Friday.
-Please feel free to contact Student Accessibility Services (320-363-5760 or SAS@csbsju.edu) with any questions/concerns you may have or if you would like additional information about disabilities and/or accommodations that we provide.
+Please feel free to contact Student Accessibility Services (320-363-5245 or [email protected]) with any questions/concerns you may have or if you would like additional information about disabilities and/or accommodations that we provide.

 The student population we serve is very diverse.
 Students registered with Student Accessibility Services may have a learning disability, mobility impairment, chronic illness, mental disorder, or another type of disability that affects the student's academic work and success.
 Each student's disability impacts their learning and academic experience differently.
 This is why students are required to meet individually with the Disability Specialist prior to registering with Student Accessibility Services so appropriate accommodations can be identifed and provided most effectively.